klapvogn/weechat-plugins/README.md

 `refresh_token` is what you get from step 2

-Limnoria have this fancy capabilities I would recommend adding : `+defaultcapability add -Spotify` (+) depending on your config.
-As this plugin only works for you, and when other tries to do `+np` they will get : `Error: You don't have the spotify capability.
-If you think that you should have this capability, be sure that you are identified before trying again.
-The 'whoami' command can tell you if you're identified.`

-when you have done all the above, you can reload the bot.
-But I would recommend you to restart your bot.

 Now you should be able to do: `+np` (+) depending on your config